BismaYousuf/Simple_Agent_using-UV-OpenAI-Agents-SDK/README.md

 ## 📌 Overview

 This is a simple AI-powered Greeting Agent that responds to user inputs based on predefined rules.
-It uses OpenAI's API (incorrectly referenced as Gemini in the code) to generate responses.
+It uses OpenAI's API to generate responses.

 ## ✨ Features